 Briah, unfortunately succumbed, because she had too much trauma.
 She survived for about six hours.
 Brooklyn stayed in the NICU for 110 days.
 She was diagnosed with gastroesophageal reflux disease (GERD), global developmental delay, chronic lung disease, laryngomalacia, poor weight gain, suck-swallow incoordination, subglottic stenosis, grade 2 brain bleed, respiratory failure, patent ductus arteriosus (PDA) of the heart, and many more.

-April and her husband, Brandon, were newlv stationed at Fort Gordon in April 2018.
-“I went to my regular OB appointments at Eisenhower at Fort Gordon and was eventually referred to the Children’s Hospital of Georgia to deliver our twins.
+April and her husband, Brandon, were newly stationed at Fort Gordon in April 2018.
+“I went to my regular OB appointments at Eisenhower (Dwight D. Eisenhower Army Medical Center) at Fort Gordon and was eventually referred to the Children’s Hospital of Georgia to deliver our twins.

 Twins do not run in my family.
 We had IVF and the first embryo that we transferred ended up in a miscarriage.
 The next time they decided to transfer two and both of them took.
-We had mono/di twins.
+We had mono di (monochorionic, diamniotic) twins.
 Each baby had their own placenta.
 They were two separate sacs, so they were fraternal twins.”

 When Brooklyn was born, she was not fully developed.
 Her retina was detached from her eye, they had not yet fused together.
 She had issues with swallowing and breathing and would have to be reminded to breathe independently.
 She heavily depended on the ventilator/oscillator to breathe for her for a majority of her NICU stay.
 Some of the things that typically develop over the course of pregnancy, Brooklyn had to develop on her own in an incubator.